openplantpathology/OPP_Workshop_Multivariate/README.md

-# OPPWorkshop-multivariate-Neil
+# Workshop: Multivariate analysis in R
-Supporting data and information for the Workshop "Introduction to Multivariate Statistics Using R" presented at the International Congress of Plant Pathology 2018 Boston USA
+This repository is an R project that contains data, R codes and the slides presented at the Workshop "Introduction to Multivariate Statistics Using R" during the International Congress of Plant Pathology 2018 Boston USA.